 Have you ever fallen asleep with an infant in your bed because you wanted to cuddle one minute more or were just too tired to get up to put the baby back to bed?
 This week marks National Sleep Awareness Week (March 14-20th).
 I suffer from insomnia, so I can tell you first hand how rough things can be when I get short on sleep.
 I also work as a firefighter and that schedule does anything but allow for a normal sleep and family life.
-And with a now 4.5 year old old, sleep is still missing from our lives.
+And with a now 5.5 year old old AND 13 month old; sleep is still missing from our lives.

 National Sleep Awareness Week

 That brings me to the point of this blog.
 While we all need and love our sleep, were you aware that in the Phoenix-area that co-sleeping with infants kills twice as many infants as drownings do?
 When was the last time that you heard about a drowning versus a co-sleeping death?
 Co-sleeping is a deeply personal choice for your family.
 I love taking naps with my child.
 But I usually just close my eyes instead of actually sleeping.

 In many parts of the world, co-sleeping is a normal and customary ritual.
 I am not sure if the majority of fatalities in the US are due to over-worked and exhausted parents, or drug or alcohol related, or even due to the super soft double-pillow topped mattresses that many of us use; but I implore you to look at your own situation with an open eye.
 There are side sleepers available that hook on to the side of your bed, creating a separate and safe sleeping zone for your little one.
 When the child is older, and can be moved to a crib, you can regain your sleep patterns.
 Since there are also safety issues with cribs, please reference the attached picture to see some of the major dangers a child faces while in the crib.